dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

-The RP may also express a requirement regarding the age of the verification data, i.e., the time elapsed since the verification process asserted in the `verification` element has taken place.
+The RP MAY also express a requirement regarding the age of the verification data, i.e., the time elapsed since the verification process asserted in the `verification` element has taken place.

 This specification therefore defines a new member `max_age`.